 Additional Degree Program Requirements

-In addition to the audition on their principal instrument or voice, students interested in Music Industry Studies must supply a resume and a biography as part of the application process.
+In addition to the audition on their principal instrument or voice, students interested in Music Industry Studies must supply a resume and a biography as part of the application process in their MyMountaineer portal.
 A Word document or a PDF may be submitted.

 In addition to the audition on their principal instrument or voice, an interview with members of the music therapy faculty is required for students interested in majoring in Music Therapy.
 The interview typically takes place on the day of the audition.
 The interview will include questions related to the applicant's understanding of music therapy, why they are choosing a career in music therapy, and strengths they would bring to the Music Therapy Program and the field of music therapy.
 Instrumentalists (not those auditioning on voice) will be asked to sing a simple, familiar song seleted by tne student and sung with live or pre-recorded accompaniment.